dr-data/Rotatory_Encoder/README.md

 The possible values are 10 and 01 in one direction and 11 and 00 in the other direction.
 To simplify the code, we can say: OutputA != OutputB in one direction and OutputA == OutputB in the other direction.
 It is necessary to minimize the operations in order to favor the execution time and thereby increase the revolution speed supported by the rotary encoder.

+The 4x code makes it possible to increase the precision of the angular position even more at the price of a greater number of readings per revolution and a heavier processing at each of them.
+The aim is to quadruple the number of triggers per cycle.
+It has been chosen to monitor OutputA and OutputB simultaneously only when passing a signal from 0 to 1 and 1 to 0 (CHANGE).
+The routine validates the signal present on the other Output at this time to determine the direction of rotation.
+Four readings per cycle and a more complex routine to perform.

+Output A on the rotary encoder 0 1 1 0, 0 1 1 0, 0 1 1 0, 0 ...

+Output B on the rotary encoder 0 0 1 1, 0 0 1 1, 0 0 1 1, 0 ...

+The possible values for the OutputA trip unit are 10 and 01 in one direction and 11 and 00 in the other direction.
+The possible values for the OutputB trigger are 11 and 00 in one direction and 10 and 01 in the other direction.
+To simplify the code, we can say that for the trigger OutputA: OutputA! = OutputB in one direction and OutputA == OutputB in the other direction.
+For the OutputB trigger it is the reverse.
+So there are two triggers and two routines.
+It is necessary to minimize the operations in order to favor the execution time and thereby increase the revolution speed supported by the rotary encoder.